 My Unbecoming: The First Mile of My Midlife Rebuild

-I named the red truck Lucille after Lucille Ball.
-I mean, if you’re going to drag your entire life down a highway, you might as well name your dented truck.
-I had never towed anything before, but off I went with my entire future rolling along behind me wondering, am I in the right gear? do I have tail lights? is this even legal?
+I had never towed anything before, but off I went with my entire future in the shape of a travel trailer rolling along behind my dented truck wondering, am I in the right gear? do I have tail lights? is this even legal?
 EEK how do I make this thing stop?!
 And mostly, holy shit am I really doing this?

 One mile down the road, POW! a tire on the RV blew.